assassin990123/credit-capital/packages/docs/stabletokens/README.md

 This model can be seen as a spiritual successor to the commonly known DAI by MakerDAO, or more recently, MIM, provided by Abracadabra.

 ![_figure 1_](/images/contract_diagram_f1.png)

+Any percentages mentioned in this documentation are estimates/examples, and should not be thought of as final amounts.